 As the country heads toward some definition of normal, remember that your marketing shouldn’t go back to whatever you were doing before COVID.
 It’s a new world that requires new marketing messaging.

 If you were “salesy” before, you’ll want to be less so now.
 Empathy and caring should shine through in all of your content.
 That should be the reality for your post-pandemic marketing.
-To learn more about what you can do, contact Dreamscape Marketing today at 888.307.7304.
+To learn more about what you can do, contact Dreamscape Marketing for digital marketing services today at 888.307.7304.